 - i.
 When standard sidewalk width cannot be attained due to demonstrated right-of-way constraints, provide the greatest sidewalk width possible, but not less than five feet. - ii.
-Safe and exclusive pedestrian access shall be provided between existing bus stops and identified future bus stops and individual building lots. - iii.
+Safe and exclusive pedestrian access shall be provided between existing bus stops and identified future bus stops and individual building lots.

+iii.
 ADA standard curb ramps are required at all intersections where one or more of the rights-of-way of the intersecting streets contain sidewalks.

-Sidewalks shall be required on new, reconstructed and existing streets adjacent to proposed developments when the development is within reasonable pedestrian access of public facilities (i.e., schools, parks, shopping centers, etc.), as determined by the Planning and Development Department or where an existing sidewalk could be joined.
-This requirement may only be waived by the Department when developers are approved to pay into the Sidewalk Construction Special Revenue Fund pursuant to Section 111.550, Ordinance Code.
+Sidewalks shall be required on new, reconstructed and existing streets adjacent to proposed developments when the development is within reasonable pedestrian access of public facilities (i.e., schools, parks, shopping centers, etc.), determined by the Planning and Development Department where an existing sidewalk could be joined.
+This requirement may only be waived by the Department when developers approved to pay into the Sidewalk Construction Special Revenue Fund pursuant to Section 111.550, Ordinance Code.

-(e) There are two options for providing sidewalks Sidewalks along residential local subdivision streets. have two sidewalk options.
-Residential local subdivision streets are local streets within platted subdivisions that provide access to residential lots and that do not provide connectivity to major arterials, minor arterials, collector streets or serve major traffic generators.

-- $\frac{1}{1}$ Option A: Provide five-foot wide unobstructed sidewalks on both sides of all streets, except as follows: - (A) Sidewalks are not required on a cul-de-sac with less than

-15 lots (Note: corner lots shall be included in the lot count). - (B) Cul-de sac streets and minor roads that serve between fifteen (15) and thirty (30) lots may provide a five-foot (5') wide sidewalk on one side of the street. - ii.
-(2) Option B: Provide a six-foot wide unobstructed sidewalk on one side of the street for all local streets, as long as the sidewalk establishes good interconnections, and is located on the side of the street that will serve the most residential lots. - iii.
+- (e) There are two options for providing sidewalks Sidewalks along residential local subdivision streets. have two sidewalk options.
+Residential local subdivision streets are local streets within platted subdivisions that provide access to residential lots and that do not provide connectivity to major arterials, minor arterials, collector streets or serve major traffic generators. - i.
+(1) Option A: Provide five-foot wide unobstructed sidewalks on both sides of all streets-, except as follows: - (A) Sidewalks are not required on a cul-de-sac with less than 15 lots (Note: corner lots shall be included in the lot count). - (B) Cul-de sac streets and minor roads that serve between fifteen (15) and thirty (30) lots may provide a fivefoot (5') wide sidewalk on one side of the street. - ii.
+(2) Option B: Provide a six-foot wide unobstructed sidewalk on one side of the street for all local streets, as long as the sidewalk establishes good interconnections, and is located on the side of the street that will serve the most residential lots.

+- iii.
 Sidewalks are not required on a cul-de-sac with less than 15 lots (Note: corner lots shall be included in the lot count). - iv.
-A five-foot wide sidewalk is required on one side for culs-desac and minor roads that serve 15 and up to 30 lots. - (f) The A subdivision entrance street or streets in a platted subdivision which provides a connection to a collector street, major arterial or otherwise serve as the entrance or exist point(s) to the subdivision, shall provide a six-foot sidewalk on both sides of the subdivision entrance street (s), and shall connect to external sidewalks, if the same exist.
-If external sidewalks adjacent to the subdivision do not exist, connecting six feet sidewalks a minimum six-foot wide sidewalk shall be installed at least along the frontage of the subdivision, and perhaps further pursuant to staff review and the LDPM. subject to staff review.

-- (g) Developments of large scale shall give consideration to on-site provisions of bike lockers and showers. - (h) Sidewalks shall be constructed in accordance with the Land
+A five-foot wide sidewalk is required on one side for culsde-sac and minor roads that serve 15 and up to 30 lots. - (f) The A subdivision entrance street or streets in a platted subdivision which provides a connection to a collector street, major arterial or otherwise serve as the entrance or exist point(s) to the subdivision, shall provide a six-foot sidewalk on both sides of the subdivision entrance street (s), and shall connect to external sidewalks, if the same exist.
+If external sidewalks adjacent to the subdivision do not exist, connecting six feet sidewalks a minimum six-foot wide sidewalk shall be installed at least along the frontage of the subdivision, and perhaps further pursuant to staff review and the LDPM. subject to staff review. - (g) Developments of large scale shall give consideration to onsite provisions of bike lockers and showers. - Section 3.
+Amending Section 654.137 (Deviations), Chapter 654 (Code of Subdivision Regulations), Ordinance Code.
+Section 654.137 (Deviations), Chapter 654 (Code of Subdivision Regulations), Ordinance Code, is hereby amended to read as follows: